 Wool

 Like silk, wool is a great insulator.
 But unlike silk, it is wonderful at managing moisture.
-In fact, in homes, wool is becoming a popular choice for insulation because it works well even when wet.
+In fact, in houses, wool is becoming a popular choice for insulation because it works well even when wet.
 So, you would think that it would be great for night sweats.

 The problem with wool is that even though it manages moisture really well, keeping you dry, it also keeps all the heat that you generate next to your body.
 You wake up and have to cover-flip because you’re so hot.